ChrisKoivu/Now-Loading-VMS/README.md

     php artisan make:auth

-To create a standard user at the command line, do the following:
+To create a standard user at the command line, type the following:

     php artisan tinker